rhel-labs/learn-katacoda/sql-server-ubi/step3.md

-# Deploy and configure SQL Server
+# Deploy and configure multiple SQL Server instances

 In *Terminal Server* tab of the lab interface, create a shell as the __rhel__ user so that we can deploy the container using a non-root user.